 Theater of the Sea is home to a Great Horned Owl (Bubo virginianus) that was deemed non-releasable due to human imprinting.
 You can learn more about their exceptional eye sight, silent stealth, and interesting facts during the Fish and Reptile Tour.

 Theater of the Sea houses a wide variety of parrot species found around the world, from large macaws and cockatoos to smaller Amazon and African grey parrots.
 Many of the parrots have been donated by private owners seeking permanent placement for these loud and long-lived pets.

 General admission to the park includes access to our private lagoon-side beach where guests can relax, sunbathe, swim, and snorkel with tropical fish.
-Freshwater showers, changing rooms, and lockers are available for use, snorkel equipment and towels can be rented, and snacks can be purchased.
+Freshwater showers, and changing rooms, are available for use, and snacks can be purchased.
 No lifeguard is on duty.
 The beach is open daily from 11:00 a.m. to 4:00 p.m.

 Theater of the Sea is home to four different species of endangered sea turtles: Green (Chelonia mydas), Loggerhead (Caretta caretta), Kemp’s Ridley (Lepidochelys kempii), and Hawksbill (Eretmochelys imbricata).
 Each of the sea turtles on display are considered non-releasable for different reasons, including birth defects, buoyancy disorders, boat strikes, entanglement injuries, and predatory attacks.
 All sea turtles have an assigned primary caregiver, are hand fed a specific diet, participate in daily training and enrichment sessions, and receive routine veterinary care.